wgxcodersdc/organization/leadership-resources/leadership_overview.md

 1. [Technology](https://github.com/womenwhocodedc/organization/blob/leadership-drive/leadership-resources/leadership_overview.md#technology-team)

 ### Education Team
-The education team manages education Meetup events, technical talks, and hackathons.
-Teams are expected to have at least four active leads with at least two present at any event.
+*The education team manages education Meetup events, technical talks, and hackathons.
+Teams are expected to have at least four active leads with at least two present at any event.*

-Detailed role descriptions can be found at the [Education Lead Roles & Responsibilities]() page
+_Detailed role descriptions can be found at the [Education Lead Roles & Responsibilities]() page._

 #### Roles
 - Director: [Emma Grasmeder]()